34 Ways To Increase Your Patient Retention

 Patient retention is defined in the same way any successful relationship is: By having positive touchpoints.
 This collection of touchpoints is the determining factor in how likely any patient is to continue with your practice or leave for a competing practice.

 Positive touchpoints don’t often just happen, however.
 A proactive approach must be taken to create a solid foundation of positive interactions that will be enough to keep your patients loyal, despite the occasional, and for some inevitable, poor experience.
+Client relationships should be one of the key focuses of your practice.

 This article breaks down retention into three main categories.
 Building retention through your office, your staff and through your patient interactions.